Mitch Short

-Mitch Short is an Australian rugby union player who plays for AS Béziers in the French Pro D2.
+Mitch Short is a retired Australian rugby union player who most recently played for Chicago Hounds in Major League Rugby.

 Graduating from The Scots College, Sydney and representing Australian Schools in 2013, Mitch joined Randwick in 2014., Mitch has great speed off the mark and strong passing game, Mitch has great potential to make the step into rep rugby after he joined the Western Force during the 2017 season.
 Mitch signed with the NSW Waratahs in 2018 and made his run on debut for the club in Round 3 against the Sharks in Durban.
 His position of choice is scrum-half.